Baked Coconut Satay Chicken

 - 1 tbsp hot chilli sauce of choice (sri racha, tabasco, peri peri etc)

 - 1/2 tsp salt

 - 2 tbsp melted coconut oil

-- 8 pieces mixed chicken thigh cutlets and drumsticks, skinless
+- 8 large pieces chicken thigh cutlets or drumsticks, skinless

 - Fresh coriander leaves